anuket-project/anuket-documentation/docs/index.rst

 Anuket specifications
 ~~~~~~~~~~~~~~~~~~~~~

-:doc:`Anuket Specifications <cntt:index>` provide reference specifications for cloud infrastructures and their
+:doc:`Anuket Specifications <anuket-specifications:index>` provide reference specifications for cloud infrastructures and their
 workloads.
 The specifications are organized to the following documents:

 * Reference Model (RM) - a technology independent specification of cloud infrastructures for telecom workloads